2026-2027 Casper Residency Programs—How to Succeed

 The test is divided into a video response section and a typed response section.

-In the video response section, you will record a video of yourself verbally replying to two word-based scenarios and four video-based scenarios.
-After being presented with each scenario, you will be asked two questions, with one minute to record a video response to each question.
+In the video response section, you will record a video of yourself verbally replying to four scenarios, some word-based and some video-based.
+After each scenario is presented, you will be asked two questions and given 1 minute to record a video response to each.

 Your response will be automatically uploaded once your one minute is up.
 You will not be able to play back your recording or change your answer.

-In the typed response section, you will type your responses to five video-based scenarios and three word-based scenarios.
-Three corresponding questions will follow each scenario, and you have five minutes to type your responses to the three questions before you are automatically advanced to the next scenario.
+In the typed response section, you will type your responses to seven scenarios.
+Two corresponding questions will follow each scenario, and you have 3.5 minutes to type your responses to both questions before you are automatically advanced to the next scenario.

-If your timer runs out, your responses will be saved and uploaded automatically.
+If your timer runs out, your responses will be automatically saved and uploaded.
 You can also choose to submit your answers before the timer runs out.
 In either case, you cannot change your answers.

 4 | How Is the Casper Test Scored?

 Each of your Casper responses is scored relative to other responses to the same scenario.
 Therefore, your score represents how strong your response is compared to the other test takers.
-Your responses will be evaluated using a Likert scale ranging from 1 to 9 (1 being poor and 9 being excellent).
+Your responses are evaluated on a Likert scale from 1 to 9 (1 = poor, 9 = excellent).

 Your Casper scores reflect your ability to use critical reasoning and social interpretation to effectively and ethically respond to professional and interpersonal dilemmas.
 Casper scores are Z-scores—standardized scores of applicants’ raw mean Casper scores.
 Acuity Insights also calculates an applicant’s percentile rank and quartile rank.

 You will not receive your specific score.
 You will only receive a quartile rank indicating how well you performed relative to your peers.
-Programs will receive both your Casper score as well as your percentile rank.
+Programs will receive both your Casper score and your percentile rank.

 Can You Prepare for Casper?